Zaphod's Guide to Safely Consuming PGGB Plus

 If you are on a Mac, there is now an option for Mac to allow creation of page files.
 For DSD It is important that you select this option, then you can browse to the folder where you want the page files.
 512GB or more free space is recommended for DSD.
 This option provides you with more control over paging when you do not have enough RAM and DSD conversion requires a lot of RAM.
 You can find more about this in the Page File (Mac) section.

-Note: If you do not browse and select the folder for paging, then paging will not be done!
+Note: If you do not enable paging, then paging will not be done!
 By default, if you hit the browse button it should go to your HomeFolder/PGGB/cache

 Dac and System